ohanhi/hyperscript-helpers/README.md

 ## How to use

-The helpers are hyperscript-agnostic, which means there is no dependencies.
+The `hyperscript-helpers` are hyperscript-agnostic, which means there are no dependencies.
 Instead, you need to pass the implementation when you import the helpers.

 Using ES6 :sparkling_heart: